 - 1. The burden is on you to prepare for your claim or counterclaim before trial and to bring to trial any evidence which will help you prove your case.
 You will not have to bring your witnesses on the first trial date because the first trial date is used merely as a date to find out if the Defendant is going to dispute your claim.
 If a formal trial is needed, the parties should try and get all witnesses to attend.
-If a witness does not want to appear and testify voluntarily, a party may file a subpoena (found in the Self Help Legal Center or on the Clerk's or Courts' websites) with the clerk ordering the witness to appear at the trial.
+If a witness does not want to appear and testify voluntarily, a party may request the clerk to issue a subpoena ordering the witness to appear at the trial.
 Requests for subpoenas should be made as soon as possible. - 2.
 All written documents and agreements must be brought to trial if not already filed with the court clerk.
 For example, you should bring the original contract, a copy of the rental lease, damaged goods if possible, repair bills, doctor bills, receipts, photographs of damaged property, and copies of ledgers.
 These exhibits become a part of the court's trial record and cannot be returned, so if for any reason you must keep the original documents, please bring photo copies also.
 Remember the court knows nothing about your case and must make the decision solely on the basis of the evidence presented at trial.
 Attendance of witnesses and the presence of exhibits at the trial are the sole responsibility of each of the parties.